MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/asset-leasing-quick-start.md

 # required metadata

 title: Asset leasing quick start
-description: This topic describes the Asset leasing capability and walks through the steps for creating a asset lease at a high level.
+description: This topic describes the Asset leasing capability and walks through the steps for creating an asset lease at a high level.
 author: moaamer
 manager: Ann Beebe
 ms.date: 09/01/2020